Top Git interview Questions for Experienced Developer

 4. How do you merge a branch into the main branch?

-Merging integrates changes from one branch into another.
+Merging integrates changes from one branch into another, typically from a feature branch into main.

 git checkout main